 Bold and Spicy is Extra Nice

-Once I told people I was heading to Thailand, they told me the food would be really spicy.
+Once I told people I was heading to Bangkok, Thailand, they told me the food would be really spicy.
 I enjoy a healthy dose of heat in my meals but when something is scorching with spice, it’s just not enjoyable.
 Maybe my guide sheltered me but honestly, other than a deliciously sour and bold and spicy soup and another dish served at King Dao Restaurant, entrees were pretty much on the tam e side.
 Even the pad thai at Chatuchak Market was pretty tame.

 This soup screams with spicy, bold flavor.
 Oh yeah, this is Thainess. #TBEXASIA2015 #TBEXTHAILAND #discoverthainess #travel #Fotor #fotorapp A photo posted by Jennifer Huber (@jenniferhuber) on